 DBIGB Group manages Credit Risk according to policies and guidelines set by the DB Group's Credit Risk Management Function ("CRM").
-CRM is responsible for setting DB Group's Credit Risk appetite globally and ensuring that Credit Risk exposure is in line with this appetite and is suitable for the businesses of the DB Group.
+CRM is responsible for setting DB Group's Credit Risk appetite globally and ensuring that Credit risk exposure is in line with this appetite and is suitable for the businesses of the DB Group.

-DBUKB is the entity in the DBIGB Group that has the majority of DBIGB Group's credit and market risks.
-DBUKB has credit exposure in the form of collateralised loans to PB clients, a small amount of uncollateralised loans to PB clients and collateralised and uncollateralised loans to the DB Group.
-Loans to PB clients (measured on a connected group risk basis) remained below PRA large exposure limits throughout 2022.
-While the risk of principal losses due to exposure to lending secured on Prime Central London property is a risk for DBIGB Group, it is considered well mitigated with collateral, with loan to value ratios typically less than 70% and residual credit risk limited by provision of personal guarantees.
-The focus on Prime Central London poses a concentration risk which is monitored.
+DBUKB is the entity in the DBIGB Group that has the majority of DBIGB Group's Credit and Market risks.
+DBUKB has credit exposure in the form of collateralised loans to PB clients, a small amount of uncollateralised loans to PB clients and collateralised and uncollateralised loans to DB Group.
+Loans to PB clients (measured on a connected group risk basis) remained below PRA Large exposure limits throughout 2023 and 2022.
+While the risk of principal losses due to exposure to lending secured on Prime Central London property is a risk for DBIGB Group, it is considered well mitigated with collateral, with loan to value ratios typically less than 70% (average of 49% at December 2023) and residual Credit risk limited by provision of personal guarantees.
+The focus on Prime Central London poses a Concentration risk which is monitored.
 The PB loan book is largely floating rate and hence exposed to likely future interest rate rises in the UK.
 This is of limited concern for PB due to the additional capital resources of the borrowers.
-Management takes into account the overall financial standing of a client in the PB business against strict lending limits through a thorough client review process and combines collateral and personal guarantees backed by other largely uncorrelated but visible sources of wealth.
+Management take into account the overall financial standing of a client in the PB business against strict lending limits through a thorough client review process and combines collateral and personal guarantees backed by other largely uncorrelated but visible sources of wealth.
 Metrics such as overdue credit reviews and loan to value levels are monitored.

-DBIGB Group applies IFRS 9 'Financial Instruments'.
-The impairment requirements of IFRS 9 apply to all credit exposures that are measured at amortised cost or fair value through other comprehensive income and to off balance sheet commitments, with the majority of credit exposures within DBIGB Group being within DBUKB.
-The IFRS 9 impairment approach is an integral part of DBUKB's Credit Risk Management.
-The estimation of Expected Credit Loss ("ECL") which is the basis for the credit loss allowance is either performed via the automated ECL calculation using DB Group's ECL engine or determined by credit officers.
+DBIGB Group applies International Financial Reporting Standards ("IFRS") IFRS 9 'Financial Instruments'.
+The impairment requirements of IFRS 9 apply to all credit exposures that are measured at amortised cost or fair value through other comprehensive income and to off balance sheet commitments.
+The IFRS 9 impairment approach is an integral part of DBUKB's Credit risk management.
+The estimation of Expected Credit Loss ("ECL") which is the basis for the credit loss allowance is either performed via an automated ECL calculation using DB Group's ECL engine or determined by credit officers.
 In both cases, the calculation takes place for each financial asset individually.
-Similarly, the determination of the need to transfer between stages is made on an individual asset basis.
-The DB Group ECL model is used to calculate the allowance for credit losses for all financial assets in Stage 1 and Stage 2.
-For financial assets classified as Stage 3 the allowance for credit losses is determined individually by credit officers.
-The Company determines credit loss allowances in accordance with IFRS 9 as follows:
+Similarly, the determination of the need to transfer between IFRS 9 stages is made on an individual asset basis.
+For financial assets in default (classified as Stage 3) the allowance for credit losses is determined individually by credit officers.

+DBIGB Group determines credit loss allowances in accordance with IFRS 9 as follows:

-- Stage 1 reflects financial instruments where it is assumed that credit risk has not increased significantly after initial recognition.
-For Stage 1 assets the Company recognises a credit loss allowance equal to 12 months ECL. - Stage 2 contains all financial assets that have not defaulted but have experienced a significant increase
+- Stage 1 reflects financial assets where it is assumed that Credit risk has not increased significantly after initial recognition.
+For Stage 1 assets DBIGB Group recognises a credit loss allowance equal to 12 months ECL;